-- Measure distance A of rear wheel unloaded. (🕮 p.
-37) - Hold the motorcycle upright with the aid of an assistant. - Measure the distance between the rear axle and the fixed point again. - Note down the value as dimension B.
+- Measure dimension (A) of rear wheel unloaded.
+(IIII p.
+36) - Hold the motorcycle upright with aid of an assistant. - Measure the distance between rear axle and fixed point again. - Note the value as dimension B.

+'''

-The static sag is the difference between measurements $\bf A$ and $\bf B$.
+The static sag is the difference between measurements (A) and (B).

+'''